corcel/acf/readme.md

 | Repeater          | partially | [@jgrossi](http://github.com/jgrossi) | `Collection` of fields |
 | Flexible Content  | missing   |                                       | |

+## What is missing

+- Create more unit tests for `Repeater` field;
+- Implement the `Flexible Content` field with unit tests;
+- Improve performance.
+Currently the plugin makes one SQL query for each field.
+This goal is to improve that using `whereIn()` clauses.

 # Contributing

 All contributions are welcome.
 Before submitting your Pull Request take a look on the following guidelines: